kmsmith137/ch_frb_l1/MANUAL.md

 The L1 server takes four parameter files.

   - The utility `bonsai-show-config` is useful!

+  - [ instructions for reading a bonsai config file from python ]

   - As mentioned previously, there is a technical issue in the bonsai code.
     If you modify the 16K-frequency bonsai config files, there's a good chance you'll get cryptic